Inspired by Imagination

 Asked to describe the interactive entertainment being planned, he explains that the entire attraction, which will have eight Jam-O-Drums, will periodically switch into show mode.
 A holographic projection of Quasi will proceed to conduct the JOD orchestra.
 "The lighting changes with the music, so perhaps as one table is doing better, the lighting in that area gets brighter and more colorful.
 We're fabricating a lot of scenic elements such as music columns with color-changing center cores," Larsen adds.

 Like many of his classmates, Larsen's inspiration is all things Disney.
-As a high school drama student, he transcribed the Disney animated feature "Sleeping Beauty," write a playscript, and made scenic sketches with the dream of doing a stage adaptation.
+As a high school drama student, he transcribed the Disney animated feature "Sleeping Beauty," wrote a playscript, and made scenic sketches with the dream of doing a stage adaptation.
 By the time the Disney Company had granted permission, Larsen had graduated.
-He returned to his old school to stage the production, which got rave reviews and videotaped for the Disney archives.
+He returned to his old school to stage the production, which got rave reviews and was videotaped for the Disney archives.

 Last summer, he was thrilled to have the opportunity to manage a crew of theme painters working on "Expedition Everest" at Disney's Animal Kingdom.